 Let others know you are promoting their articles.
 On most social media sites, you can tag a person or mention their name.

-More interconnections with people or links to articles in our posts means that more writers receive a mention, their site gets exposure, and our articles have value added content.
+More interconnections with people or links to articles in our posts mean that more writers receive a mention, their site gets exposure, and our articles have value-added content.

 And so on that note, I invite you to:

 - Follow me on Two Drops of Ink or Twitter

 - Join Facebook or share a link on your Facebook posts

 - Use Google Plus writer’s groups and read, promote, and start building relationships